Measure twice, install once. Why kitchen island sizes matter when designing the heart of your home

 “Island sizes vary according to the available space and the functions that they are required to perform, although you may wish to consider that many standard worktops are only available in sizes up to three metres [in length].
 If you are planning one larger than this, you would need to factor in a jumbo option.”

-“They can provide extra storage space and the opportunity for the inclusion of secondary appliances such as a wine cooler.
+“They can provide extra storage space and the opportunity for the inclusion of secondary kitchen appliances such as a wine cooler.
 There are no set rules about their placement and they don’t need to be of the same size.
-It may be if you have a young family that you would choose to have a lower level that is more accessible, however you do need to allow enough space to make them safe and practical to use.
+It may be if you have a young family that you choose to have a split-level kitchen island idea, with a lower level that is more accessible," he suggests.

 “You can also use the placement of the islands to create zones and direct footfall away from busy areas.
-Mixing and matching kitchen worktop materials on the islands can add interest, but take care to ensure there is some cohesion between them and the rest of the kitchen for a pleasing aesthetic.”
+Mixing and matching kitchen worktop materials on the islands can add interest, but take care to ensure there is some cohesion between them and the rest of the kitchen for a pleasing aesthetic,” Gary says.

 Best kitchen island sizes for seating

 Seating is an important element to factor into the size of your kitchen island.
-Given that many homeowners have clever kitchen ideas involving islands being fitted, so they can host family or friends around them, ensuring everyone’s comfort is a high priority.
+Given that many homeowners use their kitchen island for a variety of sociable occasions ranging from full-blown dining to quick pit-stops for breakfast or coffee, comfort is a high priority.

 As a rule, allow approximately 24 inches (60cm) of surrounding space per person, allocating more if the area itself permits.
 This gives plenty of elbow room and helps prevent any feelings of encroachment.

-Banquette seating in an island is another popular option for modern kitchen ideas.
+The shape of your kitchen island also need consideration along with kitchen island sizes if you are planning on including seating.
+Banquette seating around a lower height section of your kitchen island, for example, is a popular kitchen diner idea.
 It helps create a more open feel around the kitchen island, thereby maximising available space while still keeping people comfortable.

 Space between a kitchen island and walls

-It is also a good idea to think about kitchen storage ideas for your island space, as well as possible integrations you can include to make the area even more practical – such as a sink or induction hob.
+It is also a good idea to think as possible integrations you can include to make the area even more practical – such as whether you should you include a sink or induction hob on your kitchen island?

 Rob Keal is the Content Editor at Homebuilding & Renovating.
 With a background in content marketing, he began his career back in 2016 as a freelancer, before honing his craft at various digital marketing agencies.
 Looking to specialise in DIY and homes, he joined the team in February 2022.